KygoSkyrus/mern/server/Notes.md

 - us the categories in db
 - check add to cart and payment, redirectio to succes and failure page

+- toast should have ignos for danger warning and info...can chnage toast design for user side

 1. first complete the add product feature,,
 2. delete product and diable product all stuff..all basic things that were in skyblog,,just copy
 3. get rid of unecessary stuff